guanqiliang/guanqiliang.github.com/index.md

 # Home

-Hello, I'm a robotics researcher with the interest in modular robotics. under the supervision of [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) .I received my Ph.D. from the Chinese University of Hong Kong, Shenzhen,
+Hello, I'm a robotics researcher with the interest in modular robotics. under the supervision of [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) .

 # News